KabitaDhakal/Superstore-Sales-Dashboard/Readme.md

 ## 📂 Files
 - `Superstore_dashboard.pbix` - Power BI dashboard
-- `superstore.xlsx` - Sales dataset
+- `Superstore.xlsx` - Sales dataset

 ## 🚀 How to Use
 1. Download the `.pbix` file.